linas/biome-distribution/graphs/pentagon-paths/README.md

 ### Files

 * `path-vertex.gplot` -- Create Zipf-distribution graphs for vertexes of pentagons.
+* `path-vertex-asym.gplot` -- As above, but for the older, faulty dataset.
+                              Sanity check.
 * `path-edges.gplot` -- Create Zipf-distribution graphs for edges of pentagons.